awesomelistsio/awesome/README.md

 ## Science
 * **[Awesome Neuroscience](https://github.com/awesomelistsio/awesome-neuroscience):** A curated list of tools, frameworks, datasets, educational resources, and community links for neuroscience.
+* **[Awesome Oceanography](https://github.com/awesomelistsio/awesome-oceanography):** A curated list of awesome resources, tools, data, and organizations for the study and exploration of the ocean.
 * **[Awesome Open Science](https://github.com/awesomelistsio/awesome-open-science):** A curated list of tools, platforms, resources, and communities that promote open science.

 ## Sustainability and Green Tech
+* **[Awesome Carbon Accounting & Offsets](https://github.com/awesomelistsio/awesome-carbon-accounting-offsets):** A curated list of tools, frameworks, datasets, standards, platforms, and projects for carbon accounting, carbon offsetting, and sustainability tracking.
+* **[Awesome Climate Tech](https://github.com/awesomelistsio/awesome-climate-tech):** A curated list of high-quality resources, startups, tools, and frameworks driving innovation in climate technology.
 * **[Awesome Green Cloud Computing](https://github.com/awesomelistsio/awesome-green-cloud-computing):** A curated list of awesome tools, resources, frameworks, and educational content focused on Green Cloud Computing.
+* **[Awesome Sustainability](https://github.com/awesomelistsio/awesome-sustainability):** A curated list of tools, projects, frameworks, communities, and resources for building a more sustainable world.

 ## Space Technology
 * **[Awesome Open Source Space Data APIs](https://github.com/awesomelistsio/awesome-open-source-space-data-apis):** A curated list of open source APIs, tools, and resources for accessing and analyzing space-related data.